adamnicol/Portfolio/server/README.md

 # Server
-A Node.js backend API for my online portfolio and blog.
+This is the backend rest API for my online portfolio and blog.

 ## Features
-- Written using Typescript and Express.
+- Written using Node/Express and Typescript.
 - Uses the Prisma ORM with a PostgreSQL database.
-- Schema validation using Zod.
+- Requests are validated using Zod schemas.
-- Authentication using JWT access and refresh tokens.
+- Authentication with JWT access and refresh tokens.
-- Password hashing using bcrypt.
+- Passwords are hashed using bcrypt.
+- Activation emails using nodemailer and handlebars.
 - Rate limiting for login and account creation.
-- Activation emails using nodemailer and handlebars.
 - Documentation with Swagger and JSDoc.
+- Error logging using Sentry.io.
-- Deployed using a Dockerfile.
+- Deployed using Docker.

 ## Installation and usage
 1) Clone the repository: